 - 1 (15-oz.) can diced fire roasted tomatoes (or diced tomatoes) no salt added

 - 1 cup water

 - 1 (10-oz.) can red enchilada sauce

-- 1 cup shredded jack (or cheddar or Mexican blend) cheese
+- 1 cup shredded jack, cheddar, or Mexican blend cheese

 - ¼ cup finely chopped fresh cilantro